mathis98/expand-via-lexicon-based-adaptation/README.md

 # Expanding Pretrained Models to Thousands More Languages via Lexicon-based Adaptation

 # Intro

+This is a fork of the repository cindyxinyiwang/expand-via-lexicon-based-adaptation.
+It is used for experimentation in KAIST CS475 class group 8.
+The following README is by the original authors.

 This repository contains the code for our [(ACL 2022 paper)](https://arxiv.org/abs/2203.09435) that synthesizes monolingual and labeled data for languages with limited or not textural data.
 We use these synthetic data to adapt pretrained multilingual models to languages with constraint textural data, which leads to significant improvements for these languages.

 # Download prepared data